hyperledger/besu-docs/docs/Tutorials/Quickstarts/Private-Network-Quickstart.md

 - [Docker and Docker-compose](https://docs.docker.com/compose/install/)

     !!! important
-        If using MacOS, enable Docker to use up to 4GB of memory on the [_Advanced_ tab in _Preferences_](https://docs.docker.com/docker-for-mac/).
+        If using MacOS, enable Docker to use up to 4G of memory or 6G of memory if running Privacy examples.
+The memory settings are found in the [_Advanced_ tab in _Preferences_](https://docs.docker.com/docker-for-mac/).

 - [Git command line](https://git-scm.com/)